tensorflow/probability/discussion/tfp_distributions_contract.md

    both API owner and user).
 As of 18-nov-2018, no `tfp.distributions` member has its own mutable state although all distributions do mutate the global random number generate state on access to `sample`.

+2. Subclasses are free to override public base class members.
+I.e., you don't have to follow the "public calls private" pattern.
+(However, as of 18-nov-2018, there has not yet been a reason to deviate from this pattern.)